Spread the love

 Advent, arrival, arrive, present, presence

-It was interesting to discover that this term has its beginning with the arrival of emperors, ruler and military leaders.
+It was interesting to discover that this term has its beginning with the arrival of emperors, rulers, and military leaders.
 This takes on a quasi/religious/secular sense regarding the visit of the emperor.
 The emperor was often seen as divine.
 One can easily imagine vendors, concession stands, merch, and commemorative coins associated with these visits.

 Jesus also can be seen as a royal leader being welcomed by the people.